Aliases for RAB38 Gene

 External Ids for RAB38 Gene

 Previous GeneCards Identifiers for RAB38 Gene

 GeneCards Summary for RAB38 Gene

 RAB38 (RAB38, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAB38 include Hermansky-Pudlak Syndrome 5.
-Among its related pathways are Vesicle-mediated transport and RAB geranylgeranylation.
+Among its related pathways are RAB geranylgeranylation and RAB GEFs exchange GTP for GDP on RABs.
 GO annotations related to this gene include GTP binding and protein complex binding.
 An important paralog of this gene is RAB32.

 UniProtKB/Swiss-Prot for RAB38 Gene

 May be involved in melanosomal transport and docking.
 Involved in the proper sorting of TYRP1.
 Involved in peripheral melanosomal distribution of TYRP1 in melanocytes; the function, which probably is implicating vesicle-trafficking, includes cooperation with ANKRD27 and VAMP7 (By similarity).
 Plays a role in the maturation of phagosomes that engulf pathogens, such as S.aureus and M.tuberculosis (PubMed:21255211).
 Plays an important role in the control of melanin production and melanosome biogenesis (PubMed:23084991).
 In concert with RAB32, regulates the proper trafficking of melanogenic enzymes TYR, TYRP1 and DCT/TYRP2 to melanosomes in melanocytes (By similarity).